supabase-community/pg-gateway/README.md

 This hook gives you access to raw messages at any point in the protocol lifecycle.

 1. The first argument contains the raw `Buffer` data in the message
-2. The second argument contains a `state` object that you can use to identify where the protocol is at in its lifecycle.
-The object includes:
+2. The second argument contains a [`state`](#state) object which holds connection information gathered so far and can be used to understand where the protocol is at in its lifecycle.
-   - `hasStarted`: Whether or not a `StartupMessage` has been sent by the client.
-This is the initial starting point in the protocol.
-   - `isAuthenticated`: Whether or not authentication has completed

 The callback should return `true` to indicate that you have handled the message response yourself and that no further processing should be done.
 Returning `false` will result in further processing by the `PostgresConnection`.
+The callback can be either synchronous or asynchronous.

 ```typescript
 const connection = new PostgresConnection(socket, {